anquanscan/sec-tools/README.md

 [cross-account-ecr-access-control](https://github.com/miztiik/cross-account-ecr-access-control): Allow AWS Account B to be able to connect to Account A ECR image repository to push or pull images
 [tensorflow-insiderthreat](https://github.com/dc401/tensorflow-insiderthreat): Experimental ONLY: This consolidated data of scenario-2 of the US-CERT dataset for insider threats to be used with TF 2.0 and Keras
 [AIOCLF](https://github.com/slowy07/AIOCLF): just bored app for create all in one tools for hacker :p
 [GitMonitor](https://github.com/Talkaboutcybersecurity/GitMonitor): One way to continuously monitor sensitive information that could be exposed on Github
+[expdev](https://github.com/simonuvarov/expdev): Vulnerable software and exploits used for OSCP/OSCE preparation